LunaticReisen/GodotSourceMovement/README.md

 - [x] Interact with objects

 ## HOW TO USE

 Clone it and unzip it on any where you like ,then use godot to import the project, that it!
 Have fun!

-## Update Log
+## Know Issues

-### v1.4.0

-Remake the debug ui

-Now can pause the demo

-Now can interact with objects

-### v1.3.0

-More smooth hopping and...
-ADD SURFING!

-Now, you can surfing in this project

-### v1.2.2

-Can jump first then move left/right in air to acclerate right now

-While jumping, you can not acclerate by move left/right right now

-### v1.2.1

-Change the project name

-Optimize variable to a separate class

-Change the ceiling cast object from RayCast3D to ShapeCast3D

-Change the current speed calculation

-Remake auto bunny hop

-known issue:

-- player can collision multiple wall to able to add speed

-- no surf(still work on it)

-### v1.2

-Almost done!

-Add 2 line to fix werid gravity problem

-Change some speed number to make it more smooth

-### v1.1

-Add crouch, can do a little starfe jumping in crouch, the gravity in ground movment looks weird

-### v1.0

-Can strafe jumping but no crouch
+Climb stairs might ramdom stutter stuck

+I didn't smoothing the camera , will fix later

 ## Ref: